-The final moments aboard Southern Airways Flight 242 were chaotic yet controlled: the first officer was searching in vain for a suitable runway; the pilot was furiously trying to restart the disabled engines; and the two flight attendants were keeping the unnerved passengers calm and focused during the hurried preparations for a potential forced landing.
+The final moments aboard Southern Airways Flight 242 were chaotic yet controlled: the first officer was searching in vain for a suitable runway; the pilot was furiously trying to restart the disabled engines; and the two flight attendants were keeping the unnerved passengers calm and focused during the hurried preparations for an unlikely forced landing.

-First Officer Lyman Keele, Jr., a former Navy fighter pilot with more than 100 combat missions under his belt, immediately mastered the art of piloting a completely disabled McDonnell Douglas DC-9 after they lost both engines in a hellacious hailstorm minutes after takeoff.
-The glide ratio for a DC-9 is estimated to be about 15:1 depending on the conditions, so when the plane lost thrust at 17,000 feet, he had to quickly find a landing site.
-But after piloting the powerless aircraft for seven long minutes in a free-falling glide, he ran out of time.
-Keele was forced to make a “dead-stick” landing on a narrow, tree-lined, two lane highway in rural New Hope, GA.
+First Officer Lyman Keele, Jr., a former Navy fighter pilot with more than 100 combat missions under his belt, had to quickly master the art of piloting a fully disabled McDonnell Douglas DC-9 after they lost both engines in a hailstorm – only 16 minutes after takeoff.
+The glide ratio for a DC-9 is approximately 15:1, depending on the weather conditions, so when the plane lost thrust at 17,000 feet, he had to quickly find a landing site.
+But after piloting the powerless aircraft for eight minutes in a free-falling glide, he finally ran out of time.
+Keele was forced to make a “dead-stick” landing on a narrow, tree-lined, two lane highway located in rural New Hope, GA.

 Taken together, the five NTSB interviews below provide a portrait of the stricken aircraft as it dropped from the sky, tracing its erratic path until it finally crashed and burned, killing 63 people aboard the plane and 9 others on the ground.